When does the 2020 Aspiring Conversations programme launch?

 When can I book tickets?

-Priority ticket sales for Patron Plus and Benefactor Plus supporters, as well as our Sponsors, start at our launch event on Monday, February 12.
+Priority ticket sales for Patron and Benefactor supporters, as well as our Sponsors, start at our launch event on Monday, February 3.

 How can I book tickets?

-Online via this website, by phone on 022 4 849 669 or in person at the Lake Wanaka Centre box office on Friday, February 23 and Saturday, February 24 from 8:30am to 2pm.
+Online via this website, by phone on 022 4 849 669 or in person at the Lake Wanaka Centre box office on Friday, February 14 and Saturday, February 15.

-The box office will then re-open from Friday April 6 to Sunday April 8, from 9.00am.
+The box office will then re-open from Friday April 3 to Sunday April 5.

 Where do I collect my tickets from?

-If you have bought tickets online or by phone, they will be available to collect from the Lake Wanaka Centre from Friday April 6 from 8am.
+If you have bought tickets online or by phone, you can download them to your device.
+If you choose to collect paper copies of your tickets, they will be available to collect from the Lake Wanaka Centre from Friday April 3 from 9am.

-Do all the patrons and sponsors buy all the tickets before public sales?
+Do all the Patrons, Benefactors and Sponsors buy all the tickets before public sales?

-No. We limit Patrons and Benefactors to four tickets per session during the priority sales period, and always ensure we keep at least 30% of the seats for each venue for public sales.
+No. We limit Patrons and Benefactors to four tickets per session during the priority sales period, and always ensure we keep a minimum of 30% of the seats for each venue for public sales.

 Can I buy tickets at the door?